Chief Menominee

 Menominee (c.
 1791 – April 15, 1841) was a Potawatomi chief and religious leader whose village on reservation lands at Twin Lakes, 5 mi southwest of Plymouth in present-day Marshall County, Indiana, became the gathering place for the Potawatomi who refused to remove from their Indiana reservation lands in 1838.
 Their primary settlements were at present day Myers Lake and Cook Lake.
 Although Menominee's name and mark appear on several land cession treaties, including the Treaty of St. Mary's (1818), the Treaty of Mississinewas (1826), the Treaty of Tippecanoe (1832), and a treaty signed on December 16, 1834, he and other Potawatomi refused to take part in subsequent land cession negotiations, including the Treaty of Yellow River (1836), that directly led to the forced removal of Menominee's band from Indiana in 1838.

 Despite his efforts to resist removal, Menominee was among the 859 Potawatomi who were forcibly removed from Twin Lakes, Indiana, to Indian reservation lands near present-day Osawatomie, Kansas, on what became known as the Potawatomi Trail of Death.
-The journey from September 4, 1838, to November 4, 1838, covered about 660 mi over 61 days; 42 died (28 of them were children) along the route.
+The journey from September 4, 1838, to November 4, 1838, covered about 660 mi over 61 days; 42 died (28 of them children) along the route.
 It was the single largest Indian removal from Indiana.
-Menominee survived the march to Kansas, but died less than three years later, and is buried at St. Mary's Mission, Kansas.
-In 1909 the State of Indiana erected a statue of him near the headwaters of the Yellow River, 3 mi southwest of the present-day town of Plymouth, Indiana, near the site of his former village at Twin Lakes.
+Menominee survived the march to Kansas, but died less than three years later, and is buried at St. Marys, Kansas.
+In 1909, the state of Indiana erected a statue of him near the headwaters of the Yellow River, 3 mi southwest of the present-day town of Plymouth, Indiana, near the site of his former village at Twin Lakes.
 It is the first monument to a Native American erected under a state or federal legislative enactment.

 Early life and education

 Menominee was a Potawatomi native, whose exact date and location of birth are unknown.
 It is believed he was born around 1791, most likely in what is now the states of Wisconsin or Indiana.
-The Potawatomi were Algonquian speaking people who became the second largest tribal group in Indiana.
+The Potawatomi were Algonquian-speaking people who became the second-largest tribal group in Indiana.
 They moved south from northern Wisconsin and Michigan to occupy a wide territory that included the southern tip of Lake Michigan to Lake Erie, an area encompassing northern Illinois, north central Indiana, and a strip across southern Michigan.

 A series of land cession treaties with the federal government that began during Indiana's territorial era and continued into the 1830s required the Potawatomi and other tribes to relinquish nearly all their reservation lands in most of present-day Illinois and Indiana.
 Menominee and his band established a village on reservation lands at the headwaters of the Yellow River, near the Twin Lakes, 5 mi southwest of Plymouth, in present-day Marshall County, Indiana.